*SPOILER ALERT! *

 of her burdens upon.
 When the tears dried up for the most part, Leisha and

-Jinatta offered kind words of advice, never acting judgmental.
+Jinatta offered kind words of advice, never passing judgment.

 Jinatta

-and considered her a close friend.
-Leisha gave constant reassurances that they
+queen and considered her a close friend.
+Leisha gave constant reassurances that

-understood what she was going through.
-Both vowed their support, offering a
+they understood what she was going through.
+Both vowed their support, offering

 Eena